Toronto’s Minimum Maintenance Standards and Your Accident Claim

 Victims wishing to seek compensation from the City of Toronto must prove the city failed to meet the Minimum Maintenance Standards.
 This can be a considerable challenge in cases where established standards are not particularly high.
 However, past court decisions have shown that meeting the Minimum Maintenance Standards does not absolve the city of liability in the event of negligence.
 There are strict notice requirements prior to initiating a lawsuit and as such, notice in writing must be provided to the municipality within the specified time period of 10 days from the date of the accident.

 Bear in mind, you are entitled to Ontario’s statutory Accident Benefits in the event of a motor vehicle accident.
 This is true, regardless of who caused the accident – compensation is available even if you cannot prove the City of Toronto was to blame for your accident.
-Take advantage of a free case consultation with the Preszler Law Firm for help applying for Accident Benefits and to learn if you have grounds for filing a tort claim against a government entity.
+Take advantage of a free case consultation with the Preszler Injury Lawyers for help applying for Accident Benefits and to learn if you have grounds for filing a tort claim against a government entity.
 Call 1-800-JUSTICE®.